wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

 ## Event History {#pubsub-event-history}

-Instead of complex QoS for message delivery, a *Broker* may provide *message history*.
-A *Subscriber* is responsible to handle overlaps (duplicates) when it wants "exactly-once" message processing across restarts.
+Instead of complex QoS for message delivery, a *Broker* may provide *Event History*.
+With event history, a *Subscriber* is responsible to handle overlaps (duplicates) when it wants "exactly-once" message processing across restarts.

 The event history may be transient or persistent message history (surviving *Broker* restarts).